 • Pediatrics, at Reach the Children School

 From early 2006 through 2009 he worked on-site at the Cancer Institute of New Mexico, providing palliative oncology care for chemotherapy- and radiation-induced side effects.
 Dr. Taylor was asked to work there based on numerous peer-reviewed studies appearing in major oncology journals, demonstrating acupuncture's effectiveness for treating these conditions.
 Patients experienced such success from these natural medicine treatments that the center wished to expand his offerings, prior to being bought by a large hospital corporation.
 For over a decade, Dr. Taylor continues to treat many cancer survivors here at Mountain Spirit.

-Brandon also has a long history of assisting people in Recovery from substance abuse and chemical dependency.
-His experience includes both private practice treatments as well as integrative work with community-based drug treatment centers.
+Brandon also has a deep history assisting people in Recovery from substance abuse and chemical dependency.
+His experience includes private practice treatments as well as integrative work with community-based drug treatment centers.
 Certified by the National Acupuncture Detoxification Association (NADA) as an Acupuncture Detoxification Specialist (ADS) since 2004, he became a NM State Certified ADS Supervisor to promote expansion of AcuDetox throughout NM.
 In this capacity Dr. Taylor has supervised licensed alcohol and drug abuse counselors that provide the AcuDetox protocol to their clients in both residential and outpatient substance abuse treatment centers.

 To speak with Dr. Taylor directly about your medical condition, including treatment planning and prognosis based on your health goals, please contact Dr. Taylor’s Practice Management team to schedule an initial consultation.
 For more information about consultation and treatment to address your health needs, just click on the following link: Your First appointment.